-What Can a Handyman Do in Cohocton, New York?
+What Can a Handyman Do Without a License in Cohocton, New York?

 Cohocton is a town/village area in Steuben County, New York.
 New York State does not issue a single statewide “general contractor” or “handyman” license; instead, contractor/home-improvement licensing is handled locally (city/town/county) and trade licensing (electric/plumbing/HVAC) is typically issued at the local level as well.
 Even if you don’t need a contractor registration in Cohocton itself, permits and code enforcement still apply for many common repair/remodel jobs.